alexkernphysiker/FitGen/README.md

 Example/equation.cpp - example of using genetic algorithm for solving equation.

-Example/fit_distribution.cpp - example of fitting of random numbers distribution.
-Here the template classes for parametric function and filtering condition that require std::function parameters are used.

-Example/fit_points.cpp - example of fitting data points with x and y errors with complicated function.
+Example/fit_distribution.cpp and Example/fit_points.cpp - examples of using genetic algorithm for fitting points with function.